Raydicul/Ansible-symfony3/README.md

   - mysql
   - git

-The deploy.yml script will deploy a symfony 3 application to /var/www from a git repository
+The deploy.yml script will deploy a symfony3 application to /var/www from a git repository

 ## Installation